 Except for Food Safety Laws and Regulations, your organisation may need to comply with other relevant standards.

-- Find out which Food Safety Standards apply to your business, for example, potable water standard, microbiological standards, etc.
+- Find out which Food Safety Standards apply to your business, for example, potable water standards, microbiological standards, etc.

 - Obtain copies of all the Food Safety Standards.

-- Ensure you read, understand and implement the requirements of each Food Safety Standards.
+- Ensure you read, understand and implement the requirements of each Food Safety Standard.

 Seek professional help if you are not sure where to begin or how to do the above.